tiash/gpio-hat/README.md

 This was the result:
 ![GPIO-Hat](Hardware/oblique.png)

-And some ocaml programs for driving the whole thing.
+And some OCaml programs for driving the whole thing.

 # Hardware
 Several people made some really neat [arduino](https://blog.arduino.cc/2018/02/05/automated-ic-testing-with-arduino-mega/) [powered](https://hackaday.com/2018/02/15/building-an-arduino-smart-ic-tester-for-25/) [IC](https://www.electronicsforu.com/electronics-projects/hardware-diy/arduino-based-digital-ic-tester-truth-table) [testers](https://blog.arduino.cc/2018/02/05/automated-ic-testing-with-arduino-mega/), but these all seem to be running into the limits of what the platform could do, so I thought why no use a PI, it has WAY more compute power!